King Kong in popular culture: 1980s to the present

 King Kong appears in the Where My Dogs At? episode "Buddy and Woof Do the MTV Movie Awards".
 He appears on the stage background at the MTV Movie Awards hosted by Jimmy Fallon (who was the back-up host after Dave Chappelle slipped on a banana peel during his intro and had to be taken to the hospital).
 After Jimmy Fallon makes a comparison of King Kong and Jack Black after Jessica Simpson gave birth to Jack Black's child, King Kong ended up crushing Jimmy Fallon with his fists, much to everyone's delight.
 When the MTV Movie Awards are over, King Kong gets out of his shackles and heads home.

-In the 2008 film Be Kind Rewind, Jerry (Jack Black) gets magnetized, thus erasing all the tapes in his friend's video store.
-They set out to remake the movies, and one of them is King Kong.
+In the 2008 film Be Kind Rewind, Jerry (Jack Black) gets magnetized, thus erasing all the tapes in the titular video store where his friend Mike works.
+They alongside a local girl named Alma set out to remake the movies and one of them is the original King Kong film with Jerry wearing a makeshift King Kong outfit.

 In The Mr. Men Show episode "Skyscrapers", he was seen carrying Little Miss Sunshine up a building.

 In the Total Drama Action (2009–2010) episode "Celebrity Manhunt's Total Drama Action Reunion Special", the character Izzy plays a role as Ann Darrow and a monkey plays King Kong portraying a scene on the empire state building.